salu133445/dan/docs/background.md

 The adversarial setting goes like this:

-- 𝐷 _tries to tell the fake samples from samples data_
+- 𝐷 _tries to tell the fake samples from the real samples_
 - 𝐺 _tries to fool_ 𝐷 _(to make_ 𝐷 _misclassify the generated, fake samples as
   real ones)_